Parameters

 Type Description Relevance

-coverage_values The values that describe the nature of coverage for an insurance policy.
-Each question that falls under the coverage value umbrella is a coverage__parameter Applications, Bind Applications
+coverage The values that describe the nature of coverage for an insurance policy.
+Each question that falls under the coverage value umbrella is a coverage_parameter Applications, Bind Applications

-admin_values The values needed from an administration perspective, such as the brokers license number or billing terms for a policy.
-Each question that falls under the admin value umbrella is an admin__parameter Bind Applications
+admin The values needed from an administration perspective, such as the brokers license number or billing terms for a policy.
+Each question that falls under the admin value umbrella is an admin_parameter Applications, Bind Applications

 All parameters, regardless of the type of parameter, behave the same.
 Make sure to read about the relationships and complexities of parameters before creating applications.
 The set of parameters needed to get a quote or a policy which will vary depending on the product(s) you are using.
 Here are some examples: